Overview of Node Configuration Files#

 In the ergo.chain

-section, you can select or customize the blockchain parameters.
+section, you can select or customize blockchain parameters (primarily relevant for custom networks or testnets).

 Use the blockInterval

-parameter to set the desired time interval between blocks.
+parameter to set the target time interval between blocks (in seconds).

 The epochLength